Floor Screeding March

 All in all, screeding is instrumental in achieving a stable, durable and level floor surface.
 By providing a solid foundation, it ensures that the floor finish maintains its quality and aesthetics, and withstands the demands of everyday use for years to come.

-Granolithic screeding is a type of floor finishing technique used to provide a smooth and level surface for carpets, floor tiles or other flooring materials.
-It's a mixture of sand, cement, and aggregate (such as marble or granite chips) that is applied over a concrete base.
-The mixture is evenly spread over the surface and levelled using a straight edge to produce a seamless and hard-wearing finish which is durable and long-lasting.
+Granolithic screeding is a type of floor finishing technique which is used to provide a smooth and level surface for carpets, floor tiles or other flooring materials.
+It's a mixture of sand, cement, and aggregate (for example marble or granite chips) that is applied over a concrete base.
+The mixture is evenly spread over the surface and levelled using a straight edge to produce a seamless and hard-wearing finish which is long-lasting and durable.

 Latex Floor Screeds March